KeyboardKit/KeyboardKitPro/README.md

 ## License

 KeyboardKit Pro is closed source.
-See the `LICENSE` file for more info.
+See the [LICENSE][License] file for more info.

 [Email]: mailto:info@getkeyboardkit.com